Shuaichen-He/Comparison-Map-Profile-CMP-and-Three-Corner-Hat-TCH-methods/README.md

 # TCH-CMP

-## The code used in my paper(Uncertainty Analysis and Consistency Assessment of Evaporation Data in the Greater Mekong Subregion -- Journal Of Hydrometeorology Under Review) is made public here, hoping to save time for others in their research and studies.
+## Uncertainty Analysis and Consistency Assessment of Evaporation Data in the Greater Mekong Subregion -- Journal Of Hydrometeorology Under Review

+In our paper, we evaluated the consistency and relative uncertainty of four evaporation datasets (ERA5-Land, FLUXCOM, GLDAS, GLEAM) in the Greater Mekong Subregion (GMS) using Comparison Map Profile (CMP) and Three Corner Hat (TCH) methods.
+We have made our Python code publicly available to assist other researchers.

+The *.npy data uploaded with the *.py files are examples, where m*.npy represents the multi-year averages of the four datasets in the GMS region, which can be used to calculate spatial similarity using the CMP method.
+The CMP method has two types based on different metrics calculated in the window: Distance and Cross-Correlation (CC), with the CC method being used in the study.

+The files named directly after the four datasets contain monthly average evaporation values, used for TCH calculation.
+TCH has multiple constraint condition methods for solving, with two types included in the code.
+The study used the H constraint condition for solving.
+For specific meanings, please refer to the reference literature or the data and methods section of the paper.

 *The Three Corner Hat (TCH) method, proposed by Tavella and Premoli (1993).*